20lives/dmote/doc/options-main.md

 ##### Section `fastener`

-Threaded fasteners—a nut and a bolt—connect the lock to the case.
+A threaded bolt connects the lock to the case.

 ###### Parameter `style`